heroku/heroku-buildpack-python/README.md

 ## Reporting Issues

-Open a GitHub issue on this project at https://github.com/cloudfoundry/python-buildpack/issues/new
+Open a GitHub issue on this project [here](https://github.com/cloudfoundry/python-buildpack/issues/new)

 ## Active Development